golanlevin/p5.plotSvg/README.md

 ---
 ## What the p5.plotSvg library *IS NOT*:

 * The p5.plotSvg library is not a general purpose p5-to-SVG exporter; it is intended for the *specific needs of plotter enthusiasts*.
 Large parts of both the p5 and SVG specifications have been purposefully omitted, even where they are common to both.
 To ensure plotter compatibility, this library provides no support for exporting SVG files with graphics features that have no analogue in pen-plotting — such as pixel-based images, transparency, filters, shaders, blend modes, gradients, animation, or (even) fills and stroke weights.
-You may be able to render such things onscreen with p5.js, but they will not appear in the SVG vector files made with this library.
+You might be able to render such things onscreen with p5.js, but they will not appear in the SVG vector files made with this library.
 * p5.plotSvg is not an SVG-based alternative renderer for the web browser.
-What you see onscreen is a regular p5 canvas.
-If you want an SVG runtime in the browser as a substitute for p5.js graphics, consider using Zenozeng's [p5.js-svg](https://github.com/zenozeng/p5.js-svg) library.
+What you see onscreen is a standard p5.js canvas, not an SVG.
+If you want an SVG runtime in the browser as a substitute for p5.js graphics, consider using Zenozeng's [p5.js-svg](https://github.com/zenozeng/p5.js-svg) library instead.
 * This is not a library for loading, parsing, or displaying SVG files in p5.js.
 Zenozeng's [p5.js-svg](https://github.com/zenozeng/p5.js-svg) can do that as well.
 * This is not a library for computational geometry in p5.
 For problems like computing [offset curves](https://en.wikipedia.org/wiki/Parallel_curve) or shape-shape intersections, consider using libraries like [Paper.js](http://paperjs.org/features/#svg-import-and-export) or [Shapely](https://shapely.readthedocs.io/en/stable/).
 * This is not a library for *optimizing* vector graphics for plotting or cutting.
 For example, no utilities are provided for *sorting* the order/direction of exported lines (using a TSP-like algorithm) to reduce your plotting time; for *merging* line segments with common endpoints; for *de-duplicating* multiple lines in the same location; or for *reordering* graphical elements from innermost to outermost for optimal laser-cutting.
 For such functionality, consider optimizing your SVGs with Antoine Beyeler's [vpype](https://vpype.readthedocs.io/en/latest/) for plotting, and/or [Deepnest](https://deepnest.io/) for laser cutting.